davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

 - Write a 1-argument constructor that takes as input a `Deck` object.
 Upon being called, it should remove the top two cards from the Deck, and add them to the hand.

-- Write a 2-argument constructor that takes as inputs 2 Card objects and add them to your array list.
-This method should set the Deck to null.
+- Write a 3-argument constructor that takes as inputs 2 `Card` objects and add them to your array list.
+The third argument is a `Deck` object.
 (This constructor is provided only to help you test).

 - A method, `int getValue()` which accepts no input arguments.
 It loops through all the `Card`s in the hand, and sums up their values, using the rules of the game described above.
 This total is then returned to the caller.
 Recall that the Ace is handled specially.